 It's never too late to start, so get on with the virtual inspection right away!
 Mockup an inspection as a training model.
 Walk your personnel through the inspection process and be sure to support your team.
 For their first remote inspections, stay on the phone with them as they inspect.
 View the inspection on your web screen and view each picture as it is uploaded.
 Check that it is correct.
 In this way you can give immediate feedback and help to develop your team.

 You’ll soon know when your inspector is ready to fly on their own.

-If you would like a demonstration of how you can implement virtual inspections with the FTQ360 platform, then please schedule a live demo with us.
+If you would like a demonstration of how you can implement remote virtual inspections with the FTQ360 platform, then please schedule a live demo with us.

 We hope you found this blog article interesting and useful.
 This type of information will enable the inspector or inspection teams performing remote inspections to conduct them in a much more efficient manner.
 If you have any questions, please feel free to get in touch.
 At FTQ360, we're serious about quality.
 If you are too, we'd love to talk.